DanGiaime/IGME.220.01/Rules.md

 ### Tiles

 Tiles may only have one squad on them at any time.
-Some tiles have attack or defence bonuses.
+Some tiles have attack or defense  bonuses.
 Tiles may also impede or prevent movement for some units.

  | Tile     | Battle Effect                           | Discovery/Movement Effects                                 |
  | :------- | :-------------------------------------- | :----------------                                 |